 ABSTRACT

 The present study investigated the influence of GA3 and BA on the growth dynamics, floral development, and bulb formation in the L.A.
-Hybrid Lilium cultivar under polyhouse conditions at the Horticulture Research Farm, SHUATS, Prayagraj, during the 2024.
+Hybrid Lilium cultivar under polyhouse conditions at the Horticulture Research Farm, SHUATS, Prayagraj, during the year 2024.
 A Randomized Block Design with nine treatments and three replications was employed to evaluate a range of morphological, physiological, and economic parameters.

 Among the treatments, T5 (GA3 100 ppm & BA 100 ppm) recorded the greatest vegetative growth with the highest number of leaves (115.55) and maximum plant height (117.13 cm).
 In contrast, T3 (BA 100 ppm alone) achieved the largest stem diameter (5.89 cm).